Summer Gateway Program

 IHS Students.

-IMPORTANT: The 2022 Native American Pre-Dental Gateway to Dentistry program will partner with UB's Destination Dental School program to combine virtual and in-person events AND now offer participants enhanced opportunities for Dental Admission and collaboration with pre-dental colleagues.
+IMPORTANT: The Native American Pre-Dental Gateway to Dentistry program will partner with UB's Destination Dental School program to combine virtual and in-person events AND now offer participants enhanced opportunities for dental admission and collaboration with pre-dental colleagues.

 About the Program

-• Native American students comprise only 0.2% of the nearly 11,000 people who apply to Dental School annually, clearly these students are underrepresented.
+• Native American students comprise only 0.2% of the nearly 11,000 people who apply to dental school annually.

-• This five day internship for approximately ten students will provide a ‘taste’ of dental education and the various disciplines and sub-specialties within the Dental profession.
+• This five-day internship for approximately 10 students will provide an overview of dental education and the various disciplines and subspecialties within the dental profession.
 This experience will promote a more diverse dental student body and reach out to an underrepresented application demographic.

-It’s ideal for anyone who’s every thought of becoming a Dentist or wants to know more!
+It’s ideal for anyone who’s ever thought of becoming a dentist or wants to know more!

 • Preclinical laboratory procedures